NikhilVarmaPratap/AgriMate/README.md

 Key Features:

-Price Prediction: Utilizes a machine learning model to predict future prices of agricultural products, allowing farmers to optimize their selling strategies.
+- Price Prediction: Utilizes a machine learning model to predict future prices of agricultural products, allowing farmers to optimize their selling strategies.
-Storage Management: Displays nearby storage facilities using Google Maps API, helping farmers find the best storage options based on their location.
+- Storage Management: Displays nearby storage facilities using Google Maps API, helping farmers find the best storage options based on their location.
-SMS Notifications: Automatically notifies farmers when the storage price of their products exceeds market prices, prompting them to take action.
+- SMS Notifications: Automatically notifies farmers when the storage price of their products exceeds market prices, prompting them to take action.
-User-Friendly Interface: Offers a simple and intuitive dashboard where farmers can log in, view predictions, manage their products, and receive alerts.
+- User-Friendly Interface: Offers a simple and intuitive dashboard where farmers can log in, view predictions, manage their products, and receive alerts.

 Technology Stack:

-Backend: Laravel (PHP) for application logic, data management, and user interactions.
+-Backend: Laravel (PHP) for application logic, data management, and user interactions.
-Machine Learning: Flask (Python) for serving the machine learning model used to predict product prices.
+-Machine Learning: Flask (Python) for serving the machine learning model used to predict product prices.
-Database: MySQL for storing user data, product information, and prediction results.
+-Database: MySQL for storing user data, product information, and prediction results.
-Notifications: Twilio API for sending SMS alerts to farmers.
+-Notifications: Twilio API for sending SMS alerts to farmers.
-Maps Integration: Google Maps API to display nearby storage locations.
+-Maps Integration: Google Maps API to display nearby storage locations.
 AgriMate aims to provide farmers with the insights they need to enhance their profitability and make informed decisions regarding their agricultural products.